iprathammishra/leetcode/brainstromers/questions/info.md

 }
 ```

-### Is there a more easier and efficient way than stack that is used here?
+### `Follow Up:` Is there a more easier and efficient way than stack that is used here?

 Using a stack is a common and efficient way to perform iterative tree traversals, and it's widely used because it provides a straightforward and efficient mechanism to simulate the recursive call stack.
 In terms of simplicity and efficiency, a stack is a good choice for these traversals.